 So...
 Palliative care - What is it?

-- Foremost, palliative care is NOT hospice.
-Though like hospice, it does NOT mean giving up.
+Foremost, palliative care is NOT hospice.
+However, like hospice, it does NOT mean giving up.

-- There is no set life expectancy and palliative care can occur for years (unlike hospice that requires a diagnosis of 6 months or less).
+There is no set life expectancy and palliative care can occur for years (unlike hospice, which requires a diagnosis of 6 months or less).

-- It does not require that curative treatment stops.
+It does not require that curative treatment stop.
 Your loved one may continue to receive treatment intended to cure the serious illness.

-- It is not any one service (like hospice is).
-Palliative care comprises a collection of services the come together with the aim of improving quality of life.
+It is not any one service (like hospice is).
+Palliative care comprises a collection of services that come together with the aim of improving quality of life.

-- Services are provided wherever the person resides: home, assisted living, even some hospitals have inpatient palliative care units (in the case of hospital admission).
+Services are provided wherever the person resides: home, assisted living, and even some hospitals have inpatient palliative care units (in the case of hospital admission).

 Over time, if the palliative care team believes any ongoing curative treatment is no longer beneficial, stopping curative treatment will be discussed.

 As the serious illness approaches end-stage, palliative care could be transitioned to hospice care upon diagnosis of 6 months or less of life remaining.
 Hospice care is a choice made by your loved one and not automatic.